carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

 *Inserting instructions*

-There are essentially two ways to insert an ``Instruction`` into an existing sequence of instructions that form a ``BasicBlock``:
+There are essentially three ways to insert an ``Instruction`` into an existing sequence of instructions that form a ``BasicBlock``:

 * Insertion into an explicit instruction list